paulosuzart/prunedocker/README.md

   -u <u>, --user <u> : Dockerhub Login
   -p <p>, --passowrd <p> : Dockerhub password
   -r <r>, --repo <r> : Dockerhub repository
   -k <k>, --keep <k> : Keeps k tags in the repo.
-Will delete the remining older tags --help, -h : Show this help
+Will delete the remaining older tags --help, -h : Show this help
   -- : Do not treat any remaining argument as a switch (at this level) Multiple single-letter switches can be combined after one `-'; for
   example: `-h-' is the same as `-h --'
 ```

-You can then simply run: `racket prunedocker.rkt -u youruser -p yourpass -r a_repo -k 20`.
+You can then simply run:
+`racket prunedocker.rkt -u youruser -p yourpass -r a_repo -k 20`

 Or for a convinient run wihtouth having to setup Racket or generate a full executable, just use this docker image like this:

 `docker run paulosuzart/prunedocker -u youruser -p yourpass -r a_repo -k 20`